Amdrija/google-homepage/README.md

 # Google Homepage Recreation using HTML and CSS

 ## Introduction
-Here I'm trying to recreate the google homepage as an assignment from the oding project.
+Here I'm trying to recreate the google homepage as an assignment from the odin project.